MaryamYasser23/Vulnerable_Website_Simulating_SQL_Injection_Attacks/README.md

   $dbName = 'your-database-name';
 ```
 5. Start your local server (e.g., XAMPP, WAMP, or any PHP server) and access the project via your browser.

-## **Features**

-1. Simulates common SQLi vulnerabilities for testing and education purposes.
-2. Detects malicious SQL queries based on predefined rules.
-3. Sends real-time email alerts when a suspicious activity is detected.

 ## **Disclaimer**